jrselzer/Andere_Linklisten/Security.md

 * [Heyoka Backdoor](https://attack.mitre.org/software/S1027/) Heyoka Backdoor is a custom backdoor--based on the Heyoka open source exfiltration tool--that has been used by Aoqin Dragon since at least 2013.
 * [Evil twin (wireless networks)](https://en.wikipedia.org/wiki/Evil_twin_(wireless_networks)) An evil twin is a fraudulent Wi-Fi access point that appears to be legitimate but is set up to eavesdrop on wireless communications.[1]
 The evil twin is the wireless LAN equivalent of the phishing scam.
 * [LLMNR poisoning}(https://www.prosec-networks.com/en/blog/llmnr-poisoning/) Link-local multicast name resolution (LLMNR) Poisoning causes data traffic on a network to be intercepted and modified.
 This can be done using various tools without much knowledge and can lead to great damage.
 The goal is usually to collect information, obtain password hashes or exploit other gaps in the network.
 The whole thing falls under Man-In-The-Middle attack techniques and opens up many new attack vectors.
+* [Pass the hash](https://en.wikipedia.org/wiki/Pass_the_hash) In computer security, pass the hash is a hacking technique that allows an attacker to authenticate to a remote server or service by using the underlying NTLM or LanMan hash of a user's password, instead of requiring the associated plaintext password as is normally the case.
+It replaces the need for stealing the plaintext password to gain access with stealing the hash.

 # DNS tunnel
 * [Ron Bowes iagox86](https://github.com/iagox86)